Andrea Carlo Ferrari: Cardinalate

 In 1908 he was in London at Westminster for the nineteenth Eucharistic Congress held from 9–13 September.
 In 1910 he organized festivities for the third centennial of the canonization of Charles Borromeo.
 In 1918 he founded the Women's Youth for Azione Cattolica and entrusted its direction to Armida Barelli.
 During World War I he formed a group that was dedicated to caring for soldiers and prisoners and was awarded in 1919 with the Grand Cross of the Order of Saints Maurizio and Lazzaro for his efforts.

 Ferrari was accused of "Modernism" in 1907 which was an accusation that Pope Pius X had accepted.
 He was no Modernist and denounced them in a pastoral letter he issued in 1908.
-Despite this the accusations put him in a negative position with Rome and he decided to keep quiet so as not to attract the ire of Pius X. He had been accused of excessive liberalism and defended his archdiocese against misunderstandings that Rome held though this prompted a 1911 canonical investigation.
+Despite this, the accusations put him in a negative position with Rome and he decided to keep quiet so as not to attract the ire of Pius X. He had been accused of excessive liberalism and defended his archdiocese against misunderstandings that Rome held.
+However, this prompted a 1911 canonical investigation.
 In 1912 the pope realized the mistake he had made and received the cardinal after this matter was resolved for a reconciliation.
 In 1912 he promoted the establishment of the newspaper L'Italia which replaced L'Unione.
 He also partook in the conclave in 1914 that elected Pope Benedict XV.
 Ferrari was on good terms with Angelo Giuseppe Roncalli – the future Pope John XXIII.
 The two knew the other well and Roncalli was the one who celebrated his funeral.
 He was also close with Achille Ratti who was his successor in Milan and the future Pope Pius XI.
 Ferrari ordained as priests the future cardinals Camillo Caccia Dominioni (1899) and Carlo Confalonieri (1916) in addition to Bishop Giorgio Giovanni Elli (1903) and Archbishop Mario Giardini (1904).

 Death

 Ferrari died in 1921 at 5:55 pm after he finished the recitation of one of the rosaries he himself started due to throat cancer, and was buried in the archdiocesan cathedral under the Sacred Heart altar.
 The first sign of his ailment around 1918 was simple hoarseness, later diagnosed as throat cancer.
-His old friend Roncalli would refer to him later as an "authentic saint".
+His old friend Roncalli referred to him later as an "authentic saint".
 In Legnano a church was constructed from 1987 to 1989 and dedicated to him.
 Cardinal Carlo Maria Martini consecrated the church in 1991.